-Throughout fiscal year 2022, the Audit Committee consisted of Michael R. Farese, Christine Russell, and Joyce Kim.
+Throughout Fiscal Year 2023, the Audit Committee consisted of Michael R. Farese, Christine Russell, and Joyce Kim.
 Ms. Russell became Chairman of the Committee in April 2006.
 Dr. Farese, Ms. Russell, and Ms. Kim have been determined by our Board of Directors to be independent according to SEC rules and the Nasdaq Capital Market's listing standards.
-Joyce Kim was appointed to the Audit Committee subsequent to her appointment as a Company Director on December 8, 2021.
+Ms. Kim was appointed to the Audit Committee subsequent to her appointment as a Company Director on December 8, 2021.